Rokon-Uz-Zaman/Object-Recognition/README.md

-# Object-Recognition-
+# Object-Detection

-Object Recognition with resnet  using python
+Object Detection with resnet  using python

 After Recognition: